len518/voodoo/README.md

 ```
 ---
 #### Get IAP by Id
-With this endpoint we can retrive a single IAP we need to consult
+With this endpoint we can retrieve a single IAP we need to consult
 ```
 Method: GET
 URL: /iap/a1a72988-21dc-4997-a92e-669c39cbf162
 ```
 ---
 #### Delete IAP
-This endpoint deletes a single IAP by Id, and also updates the user currency, it doesn't actually deletes the document in the database it marks a deleted flag as true inside the document.
+This endpoint deletes a single IAP by Id, and also updates the user currency, it doesn't actually delete the document in the database it marks a deleted flag as true inside the document.
 ```
 METHOD: DELETE
 URL: /iap/a1a72988-21dc-4997-a92e-669c39cbf162
 ```
 ---
 #### Get IAPs by UserId
-This enpoint is used to display all IAPs purchased or deleted by the user
+This endpoint is used to display all IAPs purchased or deleted by the user
 ```
 Method: GET
 URL: /iap/user/676b79db-46af-4ab4-b0bf-f4d0c3c021aa